 The Disney World value resorts have the most obvious Disney theming.
 The value resorts have bright, bold colors, and classic Disney characters all around the hotel property.

-For example, you can find life-sized statues of Mr. and Mrs. Potato Head at Pop Century or your favorite Cars characters at Art of Animation.
-These over the top Disney design elements are very exciting for kids of all ages and make great photo opportunities.
+For example, find life-sized statues of Mr. and Mrs. Potato Head at Pop Century or your favorite Cars characters at Art of Animation.
+These over-the-top Disney design elements are exciting for Disney fans of all ages and make great photo opportunities.

 Clever Design In Remodeled Rooms

-Pop Century and All Star Movies have recently renovated all of their standard rooms.
-The best part of the new design is that one of the double sized beds is a now a murphy bed.
+Pop Century, All Star Music, and All Star Movies have recently renovated all of their standard rooms.
+The new design has a modern aesthetic and clever space usage to make rooms feel bigger.

-The murphy bed easily lifts up to reveal a small dinette table and then converts back to a comfortable bed when needed.
+The new room design has one bed that easily converts from a comfortable place to sleep into a small dinette table instead of the old two beds plus a table set up.
 Having the second bed stored during the day makes the room feel much bigger and provides a great place to have breakfast or a late night snack in the room.

 A standard room at a Disney World value resort is almost always your cheapest option for staying on-site.
 The family suites are certainly more expensive, but do provide a lot of space, plus two bathrooms.

-Sometimes two adjoining value rooms can be less expensive than the family suites.
+Often two adjoining value rooms are less expensive than the family suites.
 However, Disney can’t always accommodate adjoining room requests, which may be a problem for families with small kids.

 Unique Options At Disney’s Fort Wilderness Campsites

 The Campsites at Fort Wilderness are on the list of Disney World value resorts, but it isn’t a traditional resort.
-These campsites can be literal campsites for people to pitch a tent or spots with full recreational vehicle hookups available.
+These campsites are literal campsites for people to pitch a tent or spots with full recreational vehicle hookups available.